SathvikKandadi/SathvikKandadi/README.md

 - 👋 Hi, I’m @SathvikKandadi
 - 👀 I’m interested in Web Develpoment and Machine Learning.
-- 🌱 I’m currently learning Datastructures & Algorithms
+- 🌱 I’m currently learning about AI.
-- 💞️ I’m looking to collaborate on anything where there is a scope of learning new things i am just a beginner
+- 💞️ I’m looking to collaborate on anything where there is a scope of learning new things.
 - 📫 How to reach me :- sathvikkandadi@gmail.com

 <!---